 Alcohol

 Drinking alcohol in large amounts can greatly contribute to multiple health issues including an irregular heart rhythm.
-Consistent alcohol abuse can damage the cells in your body and in copious amounts can lead to small amounts of fibrous tissue within the heart.
+Heavy alcohol use can increase the risk of heart rhythm problems and other cardiovascular conditions.
 Another consequence of heavier drinking is dehydration or sickness.
 This loss of fluid is most likely tied to alcohol-related illnesses like vomiting or sweating.
-This elimination leads to a depletion of electrolytes, water, and other essential nutrients in the body which can similarly cause irregular heart issues.
+Alcohol can contribute to dehydration, especially if it leads to increased urination, vomiting, or sweating.
+In some people, dehydration may contribute to heart palpitations.

 Nicotine

 Nicotine can lead to multiple medical issues, especially in relation to lung and heart health.
 Nicotine both raises your blood pressure and increases your heart rate, both of which can lead to dizziness, heart palpitations, and fainting in severe cases.
-Limiting your nicotine intake is one sure way to lower your risk for more extreme irregular heart rhythms and heart disease.
+Reducing or quitting nicotine use can support overall heart health and may reduce palpitations for some people.

 Obesity